NStal/node-watch-compile/README.md

 /css/style.less
 ```

-when running watchcompile at /
+When running watchcompile at /

 ```
 /js/code.coffee is matched by [/^.*coffee$/,"coffee -c {fullpath}"] /css/style.less is matched by [/^.*less$/,"lessc {fullpath} > {directory}{basename}.css"]